Jomaxdrill/Braitenberg_example/README.md

 DOCKER_BUILDKIT=1 docker build -t braitenberg_sim:v1 .
 ```

-Run the container inside it will be neccesary to run some commands
+Run the container inside it will be neccesary to run some commands that weren't sucessfull by trying to do it directly in the DockerFile

  ```sh
 docker run -it --rm \